George O'Boyle

-George O'Boyle (born 14 December 1967 in Belfast) is a Northern Irish former professional footballer and now manager.
+George O'Boyle (born 14 December 1967) is a Northern Irish former professional footballer and now manager.

 Playing career

 Club football

 O'Boyle, a striker, began his career in 1984 as a youth-team player with Manchester City.
 He was part of the Maine Road club's youth academy before earning a two-year contract.

 After being released by City when he reached the age of 18, he returned to his native Belfast, finding a home on the Shankill Road, to join Distillery, then managed by Roy Welsh, in November 1985.
 The club won the County Antrim Shield in his first season.

 He moved to Linfield in 1986.

 O'Boyle left Northern Ireland in 1988 to join French club Bordeaux.

 He returned to Linfield on loan in 1989.

 In 1989 he joined Dunfermline Athletic, initially on loan for a year, before signing permanently for £250,000.

 In 1994, he was signed by St Johnstone manager Paul Sturrock for a tribunal-decided £200,000 fee.
 He reached both the high and low points of his career during his seven years at McDiarmid Park.
 However, injury struck again; O'Boyle once more ruptured a cruciate ligament, while he required two operations on a groin problem.

-O'Boyle played in the 1998 Scottish League Cup Final defeat by Rangers.
+O'Boyle played in the 1998 Scottish League Cup final defeat by Rangers.

 On 5 January 2001, O'Boyle and St Johnstone teammate Kevin Thomas were sacked following drug-taking allegations.
 The two players, it was alleged, were found using an unidentified white powder (allegedly cocaine) at the club's Christmas 2000 party in Perth's That Bar.
 The SPL attempted to overturn the sacking but it was over-ruled by the SFA.

 After leaving St Johnstone, O'Boyle joined Raith Rovers for four months, before moving on to Brechin City and Queen of the South, with whom he finished his professional career.

 He returned to Northern Ireland to play for Glenavon and Ards, only to return to Scotland in 2004 to play for junior clubs Bo'ness and Kelty Hearts.
 He failed to make an appearance for the latter club, due to injury.